sunjh22/CNVPipe/README.md

     git clone https://github.com/sunjh22/CNVPipe.git

-Use bio1 server to develop with small data

-Use bio2 server to run big data

 ## 01. Prepare test data - simulation

 For developing pipeline, we used 1X data with 6 samples and 6 controls.